Faculty and Administration

 Corey Pickering, Middle School Integrated Studies, was born and raised in Louisville, Kentucky.
 She earned a BA in Religious Studies from Indiana University and an MA in Social Studies Education from NYU.
 In her ten years at Millennium High School in New York City, Corey taught and developed curriculum for Global Studies, AP World History and a History of Islam elective.
 In her position at MHS, Corey also served as a student advisor, an Instructional Coach, and as coordinator of the Student Government and Ethics program.
 Corey views teaching and learning as a joyful exploration of our world, and she is thrilled to join a team of like-minded educators at Blue School.
 Corey lives and plays in Brooklyn with husband Stephen, and sons Bodhi, age four and Cassidy James, age one.

-Michele Tagliagambe, High School Placement Director: Born and raised in Brooklyn, Michele comes to Blue School from Poly Prep where she held the position of Director of Middle and Upper School Admissions in addition to being a student advisor, teacher of a Constitutional law based history course, and co-chair of the Faculty and Staff Council.
+Michele Tagliagambe, High School Placement Director: Born and raised in Brooklyn, Michele was previously Director of Middle and Upper School Admissions at an independent school in Brooklyn.
 Prior to joining the world of education, Michele was a practicing attorney and partner at a premier civil litigation firm.
-An experienced litigator, she enjoys teaching advocacy skills to her students and sharing her passion for the law.
 Outside of school, Michele enjoys bird watching, gardening and creating things by hand.
-She lives in Manhattan with her husband and daughter (a student at the University of Pennsylvania).
+She lives in Manhattan with her husband and daughter.
 Michele is excited to help guide students towards their next educational adventure.

 Amy Zolla, Middle School Literacy, is thrilled to join Blue School to teach the sixth grade English course, Novels and Nonfiction and to lead the literacy work in the middle school.
 She brings with her thirteen years of experience teaching English Language Arts, reading, and writing in New York City, seven of which have been at The Anderson School.
 Amy earned her BA in English Literature from Washington University in St. Louis, and became a New York City Teaching Fellow in 2002.
 Amy believes a strong English curriculum is really a study of the human condition.
 Thus, her classroom is a space for students to think critically, read passionately, and write well, all while grappling with tough questions about the issues that affect humankind.
 In her spare time, Amy enjoys making up stories with her daughter, taking her son for walks in his stroller, baking breads and desserts, practicing yoga, and running in Prospect Park.